HOW IT WAS BORN

 Did you know that almost no brand discloses the origin of the yarn?
-We use wool suppliers from Italy and Portugal, but that doesn’t mean that the wool is from these countries, it only means that’s where the mill is.
+We use mills from Italy and Portugal.
 We go the extra mile and disclose the origin of the yarn, and each farm is certified to ensure that no sheep was harmed in production.
 It is a shame that the word ‘Sustainable’ is thrown around so loosely as a buzzword.
 Brands use it as a marketing tool.
 In fact, many brands invest more money in marketing the perception of sustainability than in actually making efforts to be sustainable.
 Scary, right?
 The problem is there is no real definition of sustainability.
 Financially, a brand is sustainable if it makes enough money to survive the business year.
 For some, sustainability means using recycled materials.
 For others sustainability means being CO2-neutral.
 Here is my personal definition of sustainability, defined by doing a lot of research and deciding what aligns most with my values and what’s most important to me.

 We are proud to say that our collection and packaging is completely plastic-free.
 All our fabrics are 100% natural and 100% biodegradable.
 Natural fabrics require little to no toxins in the production process (as opposed to man-made fabrics).
 We do not use any polyester or polyester blend fabrics; polyester can only be recycled a limited amount of times because it loses so much of its quality after being broken down, and it releases micro-plastics in the recycling process that pollute landfills and oceans.
 We chose not to use polyester mixed fabrics despite the fact that they are more affordable because they cannot be recycled — the process to separate polyester mixed fabrics takes too much effort and requires too many chemicals.

 (Please note that these are my personal values and priorities and just because something is important to me does not mean that other efforts don’t matter or are wrong.
 At the end of the day it is personal preference and a personal belief system that define a company’s culture.)